mjande/soul-plane/README.md

 - Add default values for Create Flight
 - Add default values for Create Plane
 - Edit styles for passengers so form is a single column
+- Restrict flights to and from the same airport